-As a composer, musician, and intermedia artist I create work that explores the connections between music, theater, and performance art while engaging with new technologies and real-time interactive environments.
-The resulting "Experimental Music Theater" brings the precision and meticulous structure of contemporary music together with an understanding of performance, narrative, and humor drawn from recent theater and performance art.
+I create work that explores the connections between visual art, music, theater, and performance while engaging with new technologies and real-time interactive environments.
+I view the unfolding of these diverse media over time as central to my process and to my larger project of theatricalizing media.
+The resulting artwork brings the precision and structure of contemporary audio practices together with an understanding of performance, narrative, and humor drawn from recent theater, live cinema, and performance art.